-The Panel usually meets bi-monthly to consider each application for approval and reviews of suitability to foster and considers:
+The Panel is scheduled to meet monthly to consider each application for approval and to recommend:

-- Recommendations on whether or not a person is suitable to be a foster parent and including any terms on which the approval is to be given - Recommendations on whether a person/s is suitable to continue as a foster parent at the first annual review and at any other review when requested to do so by St Christopher's fostering service - Any other matters referred to it by St Christopher's fostering service - Any improvements or changes to the management and quality of the service.
+- whether or not a person is suitable to be a foster parent and including any terms on which the approval is to be given - whether a person/s is suitable to continue as a foster parent at the first annual review and at any other review when requested to do so by St Christopher's fostering service - any other matters referred to it by St Christopher's fostering service - any improvements to the management and quality of the service.

-St Christopher's will ensure that where it is required legal and medical advice is available to panel members.
+St Christopher's will ensure that where it is required legal and/or medical advice is available.